epruesse/ARB/arb_README.txt

         File

                 'arb_install.sh'        // install script
-        'arb.*.tgz'             // ARB program
+                'arb-*.tgz'             // ARB program

         Available ARB versions:

-        'arb.32.*.tgz'          // 32 bit versions
-        'arb.64.*.tgz'          // 64 bit versions

-        'arb.*.OPENGL.tgz'      // OPENGL version (contains RNA3D, a 3D-molecule-viewer)

-        Choose a 32-bit-version, if your system is 32-bit, choose a 64-bit-version, if your system is 64-bit.
+                arb-*.centos5-amd64.tgz
+                arb-*.centos6-amd64.tgz
+                arb-*.ubuntu1004-amd64.tgz
+                arb-*.ubuntu1204-amd64.tgz
+                arb-*.ubuntu1304-amd64.tgz
+                arb-*.osx.tgz

-        You need only ONE of the available 'arb.*.tgz'!
+        You need exactly ONE of the available 'arb-*.tgz'!

+        Notes:

+        * all versions are 64bit versions
+          (if you really need a 32bit version, see http://download.arb-home.de/release/arb_5.5/)

+        * all versions are compile without OPENGL
+          (if you rely on OPENGL features, either stick with arb_5.5 or compile arb from source)

+        * OSX version is available as arb-*.osx.tgz and via MacPorts (see arb_OS_X_MacPorts.txt included inside arb-*.osx.tgz)

 Install/Update ARB
 ------------------

-        ARB consists of more than 1200 files which are installed into a single directory.
+        ARB consists of more than 1400 files which are installed into a single directory.
 Creating this directory, copying all data into it, and setting the permissions correctly is done by the installation script

                 'arb_install.sh'

-        Goto the directory, where the files
+        Open a terminal, change to the directory where you have saved the files needed for installation:

                 'arb_install.sh'                // install script
                 'arb_README.txt'                // this file
-                'arb.*.tgz'                     // your chosen ARB version
+                'arb-*.tgz'                     // your chosen ARB version

-        are located and type
+        and type

                 '/bin/sh arb_install.sh'

+        (to install arb for all users call the script as root or via sudo)

         Answer all questions asked by the script.